 «Così, sotto l’avvolgente oscurità€ dell’imperversante intemperie si compie il vasto disegno, si completa il grande quadro di bellezza magica, si costruisce la Città delle cento Cupole, che rifulgerà grandiosamente al sole di primavera». (“In giro per le mostre torinesi,” 1911a, p.31)

-At the opening on the 29th April 1911, very few exhibits were completed, and one month was requested to conclude everything (De Luca, 1911a).
-Most of the pavilions were built in wood, reed, and plaster, such as the Pavilion of Fashion, the Alpine Village, and the Monumental Complex (Touring Club Italiano, 1911).
-Pillars were composed of four massive wooden elements bounded by iron belts, wooden pieces were pinned down onto the structure and covered in plaster; decorations and statues were mass-produced into lightweight molds to be elevated with pulleys and carried on the workers’ shoulders (Moriondo, 1981).
-In the Pilonetto Complex, wood was also used for the dome and the Bridge, and for the Pavilion of Great Britain which was covered with wooden strips and decorations in stucco covered the wooden structure (Touring Club Italiano, 1911).
-Iron structures depicted in vermilion (Ferrettini, 1910a) were used in the Gallery of Electricity where pillars stood on plinths in bricks and mortar, similarly the Gallery of Great Britain was built with a metal structure (Touring Club Italiano, 1911).
-The Pavilion of Newspaper and the Stadium were the sole structures built in concrete and destined to survive after the Fair closing14F15, the former was covered in bricks, the latter in natural stones (Ballatore & Gonella, 1910; “Il cemento armato all’Esposizione.
+At the opening of the Exposition on April 29, 1911, very few exhibits were completed and an additional month was needed to conclude everything (De Luca, 1911a).
+Most of the pavilions were built in wood and plaster.
+Pillars were made of four massive wooden elements held together by iron belts and covered in plaster.
+Decorations and statues were mass-produced using lightweight molds that could be easily carried and lifted using pulleys (Moriondo, 1981).
+In the Pilonetto Complex, wood was also used for the temporary bridge across the river Po.
+Iron structures painted in red (Ferrettini, 1910a) were used in the Gallery of Electricity where pillars stood on plinths made of bricks and mortar.
+The Pavilion of England was also built using a metal frame (Touring Club Italiano, 1911).
+The Newspaper Pavilion and the Stadium were the only structures built with concrete and destined to survive after the Fair closing.
+The former was covered in bricks, the latter in natural stones (Ballatore & Gonella, 1910; “Il cemento armato all’Esposizione.
 Il Palazzo del Giornale,” 1910; “Lo Stadium,” 1910; Massaia, 1989; Touring Club Italiano, 1911).
-The Palace of Newspaper had a central hall 22 m wide and 80 m long, it also had vaults and a dome in concrete and was surrounded by a porch with galleries on the second level to observe the art of printing since the XV century from above, large skylights got light into the wide hall.
-This Pavilion was designed to survive as a building for the exhibition of art and gardening, and for concerts and assemblies (Ferrettini, 1910b).
-Most of the ephemeral structures built for the Fair were destined to be demolished in the end.
-For instance, the Quadri e Colombo company was in charge of the execution and demolishing of the Pavilion of Great Britain (“Esposizione Internazionale delle Industrie e del Lavoro Torino 1911,” 1910).
+The Newspaper Pavilion had a central hall that was 22 m wide and 80 m long.
+It also had vaults and a dome made of concrete, and was surrounded by galleries on the second level to observe the exhibit devoted to the Art of Printing from above.
+Large skylights brought light into the wide hall.
+This Pavilion survived as a building devoted to art and gardening exhibits, and for concerts and meetings (Ferrettini, 1910b).
+Most of the ephemeral structures built for the Exhibition were demolished after the Exposition's closing, and construction companies were often hired to both build and demolish specific Pavilions.

 Related Built Environment Objects